xdegenne/1AnsibleTipPerDay/README.md

 # Prerequisites

 * Having git installed and now how to *a minima* how to clone and pull.
-* Having a YAML editor and know [basis about YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/).
+* Having a YAML editor (I love [Atom](https://atom.io/) but YAML is just text, notepad can help you) and know [basis about YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/).

 # How-to use